 A healthy dose of self-honesty is not a bad thing to have on your side as you figure out what type of underwear best fits you and how to wear them.
 There’s more to wearing underwear than picking a brand, style, or design you like and slapping them on first thing in the morning.

-It’s worth repeating: the best pair of underwear are those that you barely notice during the day.
-If you feel any pinching, chafing, itching in your nether regions, the chances are good that your underwear isn’t right for you – and most likely the wrong fit.
+It’s worth repeating: the best pair of underwear is the one you barely notice during the day.
+If you feel any pinching, chafing, or itching in your nether regions, the chances are good that your underwear isn’t right for you – and most likely the wrong fit.

 2. Follow proper underwear etiquette

-Your mother told you long ago never to wear dirty underwear and she was a wise woman.
+Your mother told you long ago never to wear dirty underwear, and she was a wise woman.
 Proper underwear etiquette says just that, and a whole lot more, such as tossing out old underwear when it’s time.
 Even if you have a lucky pair that’s graying, ripped, or gross, it’s time to toss those bad boys out and find another talisman.
-And always change your underwear every day, or more than once a day if you go to the gym frequently or work in an environment in which you sweat a lot.
+Always change your underwear every day, or more than once a day, if you go to the gym frequently or work in an environment in which you sweat a lot.

 3. Boxers can hide your flaws